geekysid/Namaste-React/docs.md

 **CDN**: Content delivery network.

-**CROSSORIGIN**: letting browser know that we are expecting data and allows CORS to fetch data from the link mentioned in src. package.json: it is a configuration for NPM
+**CROSSORIGIN**: letting browser know that we are expecting data and allows CORS to fetch data from the link mentioned in src.

+**package.json**: it is a configuration for NPM
 We have 2 types of dependency that an app has.
 One is Dev dependency (generally required in development phase) and other is Normal dependency.

 ### Episode 02

 React does not makes an App fast on it own.
 It needs help from some extra packages to become fast.

-**NPM**: It is not Node Package Manager but anything other than node package manager.
-It is a repository where all modules/package resides and we ca download/install those package to utilize them in our project.
+**NPM**: It is everything but not Node Package Manager.
+It is a repository where all modules/package resides and we can download/install those package to utilize them in our project.

 **package.json**: is a configuration for npm.
 It keeps track of what dependencies are required for the app to run and also what version of dependencies.
 Package and dependency is same thing.